deepakkumar07-debug/angular-http-service-learnings/README.md

 - in future any changes there is only one place we need to change
 - all details working with backend is encapuslated in one place which service file
 - we can reuse this in multiple places

+## genrate service using cli
+        ng g s post

+- then add PostService in providers array
+- then make servies folder and move all post.service files in services
+-       cd src/app
+        mkdir services
+        mv post.service.* services

+## observables
+- Observables provide support for passing messages between parts of your application
+- The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of state changes.
+-

+## Handling errors
+unexpected error
+  - Server is offline
+  - Network is down
+  - Unhandled exceptions => server is up and running we call the server because somebug it fails

+expected  error
+2 types of errors
+Not found
+  404 error
+Bad request
+  400